Project2-PetFinder/OffTheChain/README.md

 # Production

-Hey group let's define everything for this project
+1. Value Add

-Value Add
+2. MVP

-MVP
+3. Tech Stack

-Tech Stack
+4. Roles of members in the team based on what people WANT to work on.